Insurance for Construction Companies and Contractors

 Temporary closure

-If your business is forced to close temporarily, it could be devastating.
+If your business is forced to close temporarily, the loss of income could be devastating.
 Business interruption insurance protects your business from the financial impact of a forced closure by paying for lost revenue, rent, payroll, and other operating costs.

-Speak to a licensed Insureon agent to add business interruption coverage to your BOP.
+Speak to a licensed Insureon agent to add this additional coverage to your BOP.

 A business owner's policy covers the most common risks of running a small business, but it doesn't cover every incident or lawsuit.
-Construction business owners and contractors should also consider:
+Construction small business owners and contractors should also consider these types of insurance:

-Commercial auto insurance: This policy covers the cost of an accident involving your business vehicle.
+Commercial auto insurance: A commercial auto policy covers the cost of an accident involving your business vehicle.
 Almost every state requires this coverage for business-owned vehicles.

 Contractor’s tools and equipment insurance: This policy helps pay for repair or replacement of a contractor’s equipment and tools if they are lost, stolen, or damaged.